elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 Certainly not great, but a lot better.
 If I spent some time playing with the parameters, I could spruce this up a bit, but it'll never be perfect.

-So it's time to create my neural network to see if it does better.
+It's time to create my neural network to see if it does better.